How to Setup Node.JS Web Server to AWS with ECS

 Create Image at AWS ECR

-So far what we have done are create a Docker image locally, then use the image and create a container, expose the port 7777 to the caller site as 3300, so we'll do the same but in the cloud with AWS.
-First we need to create a docker image into AWS, that'll be ECR, Amazon Elastic COntainer Registry, which will be a image repository have we can push our image, and you can set the image either publicly or privately.
+So far, we've created a Docker image locally, then used the image to create a container and exposed port 7777 to the caller as 3300.
+We'll do the same in the cloud with AWS.
+First, we need to create a Docker image repository in AWS — that'll be ECR (Amazon Elastic Container Registry), where we can push our image.
+You can set the image as either public or private.

-Once select everything, click the Create repository, if create repository succeed, you should see your image as below screen.
+Once you've selected everything, click Create repository.
+If the repository is created successfully, you should see your image as shown below.

 aws ecr create-repository --repository-name my-sample-docker-nodejs-app --image-tag-mutability IMMUTABLE

-AWS ECR already has list of command can help to push image, click the View push commands you should see the detail of how to use AWS cli to push local image to the ECR.
+AWS ECR already has a list of commands to help push images.
+Click View push commands and you should see the details of how to use the AWS CLI to push a local image to ECR.

-First, we'll exist below command to authenticate, once you get successful, you should see Login Succeeded.
+First, run the command below to authenticate.
+Once successful, you should see Login Succeeded.

 aws ecr get-login-password --region us-west-1 | docker login --username AWS --password-stdin {your account id}.dkr.ecr.us-west-1.amazonaws.com